Mesquite Arts Council/Arts Center Organizational History

 ADVOCACY & Programming PARTNERSHIPS

 The Arts Council manages the Mesquite Arts Center.
 The Arts Center is designed for specific arts disciplines, which include vocal, chamber and orchestral music; drama and the visual arts.
 The concert hall seats 500 and contains a canopied stage (not curtained) for music.
-The Black Box Theatre is for the production of plays, and the Rehearsal Hall is used for recitals, art demonstrations, meetings and receptions.
+The Black Box Theatre is scheduled by three different theatre companies for the production of children’s theatre, mainstream and contemporary plays, and the Rehearsal Hall is used for recitals, art demonstrations, meetings and receptions.
 Two galleries support local artists and touring art exhibits.
 Each of these areas surrounds the Jeann & Ralph Wisenbaker Courtyard, which is used for receptions, jazz concerts and Shakespearean productions.

 Total number of events 489